vishnukumarkvs/notes/ebay1.md

 A:
 I once worked on a system with increasing latency in message consumption.
 After profiling, we found thread starvation due to blocking I/O. I refactored the consumer using a non-blocking reactive approach, which reduced latency by 45% and improved throughput by 60%.

+Q: When would you prefer NoSQL over RDBMS in fraud systems?

+A:

+NoSQL (e.g., DynamoDB, MongoDB): For high-speed ingestion, flexible schemas, and horizontal scaling.

+RDBMS (e.g., PostgreSQL): For complex queries, transactional integrity, and strong consistency needs.

+Use RDBMS for metadata/config and NoSQL for event logs or session data.

+Q: How can AI help in fraud detection?

+A:
+AI can:
+- Score transactions using ML models trained on historical fraud patterns.
+- Learn behavioral profiles using unsupervised learning (e.g., user deviation).
+- Auto-adjust rules based on feedback loops.
+Prioritize fraud reviews using explainable AI models.